Aleister Crowley Tarot - Crowley and Lady Freda Harris worked on the illustrations between 1938 and 1943

 “Naipes Tu Destino” Cartomancy Cards from Peru will ease any stress in your interpersonal relationships c.1975

-Cartomancy and modern esoteric tarot packs have been conjured in a wide variety of conceptions.
-They involve use of imagination and intuition to assess one’s own thoughts and feelings from the view point of the symbolic images.
+Cartomancy and modern esoteric tarot packs have been produced in a wide variety of conceptions and involve use of imagination and intuition to assess one’s thoughts and feelings from the view point of the symbolic images and numbers.